 Liquids have density, too.
-You can perform several experiments with different types of liquids to determine which is more dense.
-These experiments can make a good science fair project; use them as a foundation and then come up with your own ideas of what to test.
+You can perform several science experiments with different types of liquids to determine which is more dense.
+These experiments can make a good liquid density science fair project as well.
+Use these science projects as a foundation and then come up with unique ideas of what to test to make it your own.

-Will a raisin, paperclip, penny, small cork, ball of paper, and other small objects sink or float if they are placed in water, corn syrup and vegetable oil?
+Will a raisin, paperclip, penny, small cork, ball of paper, and other small objects sink or float if they are placed in water, corn syrup (or light corn syrup) and vegetable oil?

 The denser a liquid is, the easier it is for an object to float on it.
 If one of your objects floated in the corn syrup but sank in the water, what does that tell you about the densities of water and corn syrup?
 Take the experiment a step further to find out more.